 Thay’s words instantly inspired me to commit to not only becoming vegan, but also to become more active…to do more, to serve in whatever way possible…and to be engaged with this world!

-On returning home from the retreat I set up a new local Sanga in the tradition of Thich Nhat Hanh; it was based in Renfrewshire and was simply called “It’s Now”; and I created the vision board for Lotus Sanctuary.
-The absolute need for us all to do more for our planet and all her inhabitants had been made crystal clear and had never been more apparent.
+On returning home from the retreat I set up a new local Sanga in the tradition of Thich Nhat Hanh; it was based in Renfrewshire and was simply called “It’s Now”.
+I also created a vision board for Lotus Sanctuary.
+The absolute need for us all to do more for our planet and all her inhabitants had been made crystal clear to me, and had never been more apparent.
 It was time for change – the time was NOW!

 At that time there was little going on in the way of activism in Scotland – so it was quite challenging to actually become very active at all.